alanzos/performance_metrics_for_binary_classification/README.md

 # Performance metrics for binary classification

-This repository contains the code used to generate examples for <a class="reference external" href="https://www.google.com">this LinkedIn Article</a>.
+This repository contains the R code used to generate examples for <a class="reference external" href="https://www.google.com">this LinkedIn Article</a>.

 I generated three situations of a binary classification problem, and compared different performance metrics.